alecmuffett/real-world-onion-sites/01-preamble.md

 # Real-World Onion Sites
-## An index of the non-dark web...

-This list is for substantial, commercial-or-social-good mainstream websites with onion presence.
+This is a list of substantial, commercial-or-social-good mainstream websites which provide onion services.

 - no onion-only sites
 - no sites for tech with less than (arbitrary) 10,000 users